 - Quadratus femoris

-- Laterally rotates the thigh at the hip joint (from anatomic position)
+- Laterally rotates the thigh at the hip joint.

-- Contralaterally rotates the pelvis at the hip joint (reverse closed-chain joint action – from anatomic position)
+- Contralaterally rotates the pelvis at the hip joint.

-- The sciatic nerve can be compressed by a tight piriformis, causing symptoms of sciatica.
+NOTE: A tight piriformis can compress the sciatic nerve causing symptoms of sciatica.
 When this occurs, it is called piriformis syndrome.